madzumo/DevOps-Pipeline/README.md

 ## How to use

 This is a self-contained demo utility.
 Everything needed to showcase the above technologies is included.
-Download for your OS, unzip and execute **`start_demo.exe`**.
+1. Download for your OS
+2. Unzip
+3. Execute **`start_demo.exe`**.

 You will have the following menu options.

 ![Menu](media/menu.png)